 District N - Denise Bradford

-Barbara Dawson is serving her first term on the CTA Board, represent thousands of teachers in parts of Orange and San Diego counties from the Capistrano Unified Education Association, Coast Community College Faculty Association, Fountain Valley Education Association, Huntington Beach Elementary Teachers Association, Huntington Beach Union High School District EA, Irvine Teachers Association, Laguna Beach Unified Faculty Association, Ocean View Teachers Association, Orange Unified Education Association, Rancho Santiago CCD CEFA, Saddleback Valley Educators Association, Santa Ana Educators Association, SOCCD Faculty Association, Tustin Education Associaton, United Teachers of Newport-Mesa, West Orange County Teachers United (WOCUT), and the Westminster Teachers Association.
+Barbara Dawson is serving her second term on the CTA Board, represent thousands of teachers in parts of Orange and San Diego counties from the Capistrano Unified Education Association, Coast Community College Faculty Association, Fountain Valley Education Association, Huntington Beach Elementary Teachers Association, Huntington Beach Union High School District EA, Irvine Teachers Association, Laguna Beach Unified Faculty Association, Ocean View Teachers Association, Orange Unified Education Association, Rancho Santiago CCD CEFA, Saddleback Valley Educators Association, Santa Ana Educators Association, SOCCD Faculty Association, Tustin Education Associaton, United Teachers of Newport-Mesa, West Orange County Teachers United (WOCUT), and the Westminster Teachers Association.